vidispine/hull-tutorials/dev-to/kubernetes-dashboard-hull/05_workloads/README.md

 where the leading registry part is optional.

 Secondly there is a dedicated object type named `registry` where you can specify Docker Registry secrets.
-With dedicated `registry` fields in the `image` definition and the dedicated `registry` objeccts, HULL by default adds all `registry` objects that are created in HULL as `imagePullSecrets` to the pod specs so images are always pullable even if they are stored on a configured secured registry.
+With dedicated `registry` fields in the `image` definition and the dedicated `registry` objects, HULL by default adds all `registry` objects that are created in HULL as `imagePullSecrets` to the pod specs so images are always pullable even if they are stored on a configured secured registry.
 If this behavior is undesired, you can disable this feature simply by setting `createImagePullSecretsFromRegistries` to false in the HULL configuration like this:

 ```yml
 hull: